|Country of Origin||United Kingdom|

 - Otterhound can give birth to 4-6 puppies on average at a time.

 Otterhound can live from 10-13 years on average.
-The common health problem that can be seen in Otterhound are as follows:
+The common health problems that can be seen in Otterhound are as follows:

 - Hip Dysplasia: Hip Dysplasia is a condition where there is a dislocation of hip joints due to undeveloped bones.
 It causes severe pain on the back which makes it hard for the dog to move from one place to another.